 1. Check in With Yourself

 Check in with yourself and maybe ask yourself a few questions.
+Try working with a trained mindfulness coach to build present-time awareness.
 You might ask yourself: Am I content with what I am doing?
 What is one goal I had for myself when I started here?
 You might find that you really are not content and it is time to figure out what is next for you.
 Conversely you might realize that you already accomplished one of your major goals where you are and it is time to set a new one.

 2. Set a New Intention